-1. Intersections (which shall include all street access points - both public and private) shall be designed to provide for the safety of pedestrians and motorists.

-2. At street intersections, property lines shall be truncated as shown in Detail 200-02 to provide adequate right-of-way for curb ramps and utilities.

-3. Intersection design shall take into consideration auxiliary turn lanes as required by the approved Transportation Impact Study, or as required for site specific conditions.

-4. Intersection spacing shall be in accordance with Section 205.03.

-5. All proposed intersections shall be at right angles unless topography and other limiting factors of good design and safety otherwise require.
+- 1. Intersections (which shall include all street access points both public and private) shall be designed to provide for the safety of pedestrians and motorists. - 2.
+At street intersections, property lines shall be truncated as shown in Detail 200-02 to provide adequate right-of-way for curb ramps and utilities. - 3.
+Intersection design shall take into consideration auxiliary turn lanes as required by the approved Transportation Impact Study, or as required for site specific conditions. - 4.
+Intersection spacing shall be in accordance with Section 205.03. - 5.
+All proposed intersections shall be at right angles unless topography and other limiting factors of good design and safety otherwise require.
 No intersection shall be at an angle of less than 75 degrees.

-1. The design criteria for all street intersections shall conform with the Horizontal Alignment Design Criteria outlined in this document.

-2. All intersections shall be designed and constructed with pedestrian curb ramp access on all corners (Details 200-11, 200-12, 200-13, and 200-14 Alt.
+- 1. The design criteria for all street intersections shall conform with the Horizontal Alignment Design Criteria outlined in this document. - 2.
+All intersections shall be designed and constructed with pedestrian curb ramp access on all corners (Details 200-11, 200-14 Alt.
 A, 200-14 Alt.
-B, and 200-17).

-3. Intersection Obstruction Free Areas - In order to preserve sight distance and the safety of pedestrians and vehicles, an unobstructed area shall be maintained with the following sight distance triangular areas.
-These areas shall be free from shrubs, ground covers, berms, fences, signs, structures, parking, or other material or items greater than 3.0 feet in height, when measured from the grade of the roadway, which would block the intersection sight distance.
+B, and 200-15). - 3.
+Intersection Obstruction Free Areas In order to preserve sight distance and the safety of pedestrians and vehicles, an unobstructed area shall be maintained with the following sight distance triangular areas.
+These areas shall be free from shrubs, ground covers, berms, fences, signs, structures, parking, or other material or items greater than three (3) feet in height, when measured from the grade of the roadway, which would block the intersection sight distance.
 Trees shall not be planted within the triangular area.
-Fences shall be excepted from the 3.0 foot height limitation provided that the fence does not exceed 3.5 feet in height, and is at least fifty percent open such that sight distance is not impaired.

-a.
-At the intersection of any two streets, or where a street intersects with an alley: A triangle measuring 30 feet along each curb or edge of roadway from their point of intersection, the third side being a diagonal line connecting the first two.
-The City may require a greater distance in certain high volume or high speed traffic intersections.

-b.
-At the intersection of a private access point and street: A triangle measuring 15 feet in length along the edge of the driveway and along the curb or edge of roadway from their point of intersection, the third side being a diagonal line connecting the first two.

-4. Additional Intersection Sight Distance Criteria - For new development, and in situations where specific safety concerns exist, or on higher speed or volume streets, the City will require additional sight distance review, and an increase in the obstruction free areas outlined above.
-The criteria used will be as follows.

-a.
-Intersection sight distance shall be measured at a height of 3.5 feet for the entering vehicle to a height of 4.25 feet for the oncoming vehicle.
-The entering driver's eyes shall be assumed to be at a point 15 feet back from the edge of the traveled way.
+Fences shall be excepted from the three (3) foot height limitation provided that the fence does not exceed three and one half (31⁄2) feet in height, and is at least 50% open such that sight distance is not impaired. - a.
+At the intersection of any two streets, or where a street intersects with an alley: A triangle measuring thirty (30) feet along each curb or edge of roadway from their point of intersection, the third side being a diagonal line connecting the first two.
+The City may require a greater distance in certain high volume or high speed traffic intersections. - b.
+At the intersection of a private access point and street: A triangle measuring fifteen (15) feet in length along the edge of the driveway and along the curb or edge of roadway from their point of intersection, the third side being a diagonal line connecting the first two (2). - 4.
+Additional Intersection Sight Distance Criteria For new development, and in situations where specific safety concerns exist, or on higher speed or volume streets, the City will require additional sight distance review, and an increase in the obstruction free areas outlined above.
+The criteria used will be as follows. - a.
+Intersection sight distance shall be measured at a height of three and one half $(3\frac{1}{2})$ feet for the entering vehicle to a height of four and one quarter $(4\frac{1}{4})$ feet for the oncoming vehicle.
+The entering driver's eyes shall be assumed to be at a point fifteen (15) feet back from the edge of the traveled way.